 What are Asset-Based Loans?

-Asset-based loans involve something physical (an asset) that is used as collateral for the loan.
+Asset-based loans involve something physical (an asset) that is used as collateral for a loan.
 For most companies, it is inventory or accounts receivable that act as the collateral.
-In a sense, the opportunity for future revenue (namely, when it comes to inventory used as collateral) is cut off so that the company can get a lump sum of money in the present.
+However, any asset whose value can be accurately quantified may potentially be used as collateral.

 Lenders who offer asset-based loans meet with the company, settle on the loan terms, and lend a percentage of the total value of the collateral that is being used.
 For receivables, the percentages are commonly somewhere around 80% of the value.
 With completed inventory, the percentage is typically about 50% of the inventory’s value.
-Whatever that percentage translates to in dollars is the amount that the borrower receives.
+Whatever that percentage translates to in dollars is the amount that the borrower can receive as a loan.

 Asset-based loans are an alternative way for a company or individual to obtain financing.

 - Asset-based loans use physical assets (often inventory or receivables) to secure a loan that is a percentage of the assets’ value.

 - Hard money loans are a type of asset-based loan.